nithyaramakrishnan/data-shield/manage.md

 1. Go to the **Audit log** tab of the Enclave Manager UI.
 2. Filter the logging results to narrow your search.
 You can choose to filter by timeframe or by any of the following types.

-  * App status: Activity that pertains to your application such as whitelist requests and new builds.
+  * App status: Activity that pertains to your application such as allow list requests and new builds.
   * User approval: Activity that pertains to a user's access such as their approval or denial to use the account.
   * Node attestation: Activity that pertains to node attestation.
   * Certificate authority: Activity that pertains to a certificate authority.